indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 e-mail: *rumen@skyarchive.org*

-**IMPORTANT: This functionality is still considered experimental and may be a subject of changes.**
+**IMPORTANT: This functionality is still considered experimental and may be a subject to changes.**

 ## Introduction